Rapha149/MessageHider/tutorials/English/ENGLISH.md

 #### `idleTimeout`

-If this preset is enabled,Allgemein you will no longer see messages like
+If this preset is enabled, you will no longer see messages like
 *\[Server: The player idle timeout is now X minutes\]*
 If you change the idle timeout by yourself you will receive the feedback message, but not if the server (the console) or another player changes it.
 This is extremely useful if you play on a hosting provider